TahaM1/Analyzer/README.md

 # Frequency Analyzer

+# Description
-# This is a simple program that visualizes the amplitude of a various frequency bands
+This is a simple program that visualizes the amplitude of various frequency bands

+# Functionality
+Hovering over the each band will show the average frequency of that band